Genaro Hernández

-Genaro Hernández (May 10, 1966 – June 7, 2011) was an American professional boxer who competed from 1984 to 1998.
-He was a two-time super featherweight world champion, having held the WBA title from 1991 to 1995, and the WBC and lineal titles from 1997 to 1998.
+Genaro Hernández (May 10, 1966 – June 7, 2011) was a Mexican American professional boxer who competed from 1984 to 1998.
+Nicknamed "Chicanito" Hernandez, he went on to become a two-time super featherweight world champion, having held the WBA title from 1991 to 1995, and the WBC and lineal titles from 1997 to 1998.
 Additionally, he challenged for the WBO lightweight title in 1995.

 Professional career

-Hernández, a Mexican-American, enjoyed a distinguished career as a professional boxer.
-His debut as a paid fighter came on September 27, 1984, when he beat Dino Ramirez by a decision in four rounds at Inglewood.
+"Chicanito" Hernández, a Mexican-American, enjoyed a distinguished career as a professional boxer.
+His debut as a paid fighter came on September 27, 1984, when he beat Dino Ramirez by a decision in four rounds in Inglewood, California.
 He racked up a record of 13–0 with 6 knockouts and a solid reputation as a future champion around Southern California, when he met former Julio César Chávez world title challenger Refugio Rojas on November 22, 1988.
 He beat Rojas, who had lasted seven rounds against Chávez, by a knockout in round six.
 This enabled Hernández to enter the WBA super featherweight rankings.
 Hernandez went on to win seven more fights, four by knockout, including one over former world title challenger Felipe Orozco, and another, in his first professional fight abroad: a three-round knockout over Leon Collins in Tokyo, Japan.

 WBA super featherweight champion

-Exactly two years after his win over Rojas, Hernández got his first world title try, against Daniel Londas, on November 22, 1991, at Épernay, France.
+Exactly two years after his win over Rojas, Hernández got his first world title try, against Daniel Londas, on November 22, 1991, in Épernay, France.
 Hernández did not disappoint those who had predicted him to be a future world champion as he knocked out future world champion Londas in nine rounds in front of Londas' hometown crowd, becoming World Junior Lightweight champion by winning the until then vacant title.
 In 1992, he defended his crown twice, knocking out Omar Catari in six rounds and, travelling to Japan once more, defeating challengers Masuaki Takeda and Yuji Watanabe, Takeda by decision and Watanabe by knockout in six.

 His next fight proved historic, albeit for the wrong reasons.
-Defending on April 26, 1993, once again at Inglewood against former world featherweight champion Raúl Pérez, Hernández had to settle for a first round technical draw.
+Defending on April 26, 1993, once again in Inglewood against former world featherweight champion Raúl Pérez, Hernández had to settle for a first round technical draw.
 This was the first, and so far only, world title fight in which no punches were landed.
 Right after the initial bell, Perez headbutted Hernández, and Perez bled profusely from an arterial vein on his forehead.
 The referee summoned the ring doctor, who decided the fight should be stopped as Perez required immediate surgery.
 In the June 28 rematch later that year, Hernández retained the world title by a knockout in round eight.
 Hernandez then closed the year by defeating Harold Warren by decision to once again keep his title.
 In 1994, Hernandez retained the title twice, including a victory over Jimmy Garcia, (who would die later after a fight with Gabriel Ruelas).
 By the end of 1994, Hernández was clamoring for a world title fight against crosstown rival and WBO lightweight champion Oscar De La Hoya.